 The Agency shares its office space with the Town of Hempstead Local Development Corporation (the Corporation), a related party.
-The Agency and the Corporation have the same chief executive officer and deputy executive director.
+The Agency and the Corporation have the same chief executive officer and chief financial officer.

 The Agency and the Corporation have an agreement in which the Corporation reimburses the Agency for shared costs, including office space, supplies and telephone.
 These expenses have been reflected in the appropriate expense categories.
-Amounts paid to the Agency for the years ended December 31, 2017 and 2016 were \$6,750 and \$5,952, respectively.
-At December 31, 2017 and 2016, the Agency had a receivable of \$3,328 and \$2,607, respectively, for amounts owed from the Corporation which is reflected on the Statements of Net Position as other receivable.
+Amounts paid to the Agency for the years ended December 31, 2018 and 2017 were \$17,050 and \$6,750, respectively.
+At December 31, 2018 and 2017, the Agency had a receivable of \$8,523 and \$3,328, respectively, for amounts owed from the Corporation which is reflected on the Statements of Net Position as other receivable.